laravel/docs/broadcasting.md

 <a name="using-example-application"></a>
 ### Using An Example Application

-Before diving into each component of event broadcasting, let's take a high level overview using an e-commerce store as an example.
+Before diving into each component of event broadcasting, let's take a high-level overview using an e-commerce store as an example.
 We won't discuss the details of configuring [Pusher](https://pusher.com) or [Laravel Echo](#installing-laravel-echo) since that will be discussed in detail in other sections of this documentation.

 In our application, let's assume we have a page that allows users to view the shipping status for their orders.
 Let's also assume that a `ShippingStatusUpdated` event is fired when a shipping status update is processed by the application: